Indivisibility and uniform computational strength: The countable equivalence relation

-Suppose the numbers $x,y$ as above are found at stage $s$ and with oracle $h^i_s$.
-If there is a $d\in [\sigma_s,L_s]$ for which $h^i_s$ extends to a solution $H$ of $\Delta^d$, then this $d$ witnesses the failure of the Weihrauch reduction, because $\Psi^{d\oplus H}$ outputs a point in $E$ whose color is shared by only finitely many other points in the same column.
+If $H$ is as in the previous paragraph, then $H$ is a valid initial segment of some solution to $\Delta^d$ for \emph{any} $d\in [\sigma_s,L_{s-1}]$ for which infinitely many $\SRT^2_k$-columns stabilize to $i$, and in particular for any such $d\in [\sigma_s,L_s]$.
+This is because starting from any $\Delta^d$-solution $G$, one can truncate $G$ to $\hat{G}$ by selecting only the columns whose indices are higher than the point at which any of the columns in $H$ stabilize, producing an infinite $\hat{G}$ with $[H \cup \hat{G}]^2$ monochromatic.
+Hence either $H$ extends to a solution of color $i$ (for some $d$ as above), or there is no solution of color $i$ (for any $d$ as above).
+In the first case, $d$ would witness the failure of the Weihrauch reduction, because if $H$ extends to a $\Delta^d$-solution $K$, then $\Psi^{d\oplus K}$ outputs a point in $E$ whose color is shared by only finitely many other points in the same column.
 If such a $d$ exists then the procedure ends at this stage.
-In particular, this must happen if $D=k$, because then an oracle $h^i_s$ witnessing convergence of $\Psi$ was already found for every $i\in k$, and at least one of these must extend to a valid solution of $\Delta^d$ for any $d\in [\sigma_s, L_s]$.
+In particular, this must happen if $D=k$, because then some $H$, $x$, and $y$ were already found for every $i\in k$, and for any $d\in [\sigma_s, L_s]$, at least one of these $H$s must extend to a valid solution of $\Delta^d$.

-Otherwise, for this $i$ and indeed for all $i\in D$, there is no $d\in [\sigma_s, L_s]$ with $h^i_s$ extending to a solution of $\Delta^d$.
-As remarked above, this implies that for all $d\in [\sigma_s,L_s]$, $\Delta^d$ has only finitely many columns stabilize to $j$, for each $j\in D$.
-Then it must still be possible to $L_s$-force infinitely many columns to be color $i$ for at least one $i\in k\setminus D$.
-Convergence of $\Psi$ on $h^i_s$ must eventually occur for any such $i$, because no $d\in [\sigma_s]$ will use any colors outside of $k$, which explains why we could presume that $i\in k\setminus D$ in \eqref{eq:eqwatch} above.
-Hence the recursive procedure we have described can be continued for the remaining colors in $k$.
-This completes the proof since the procedure is guaranteed to end in success if $D=k$. \qedhere
+Otherwise, for this $i$ and indeed for all $i\in D$, there is no $d\in [\sigma_s, L_s]$ with $\Delta^d$ having a solution of color $i$.
+This means that only finitely many columns of any such $\Delta^d$ stabilize to a color in $D$, and it must still be possible to $L_s$-force infinitely many columns to be a color not in $D$.
+Hence we can continue the procedure to extend $\sigma_s$ and search for a suitable $H$ of some color $i\notin D$.
+This completes the proof, since the procedure will eventually diagonalize against every color of which it is still possible for there to be an $\SRT^2_k$-solution. \qedhere \end{proof}